ethereum-optimism/design-docs/security/Fjord-fma.md

 Below are references for this project:

-- The Fjord upgrade will be fully documented in the monorepo [specifications](https://github.com/ethereum-optimism/specs) once finalized.
+- The Fjord upgrade will be fully documented in the monorepo [specifications](https://github.com/ethereum-optimism/specs) once the implementation is finalized.
 - The unfinalized fork specification describing the EIP-7212 changes are [here](https://github.com/ethereum-optimism/specs/blob/main/specs/fjord/overview.md).
 - FastLZ related spec changes can be found [here](https://github.com/ethereum-optimism/specs/pull/25).
 - [PR](https://github.com/ethereum-optimism/specs/pull/146) for max-sequencer-drift spec update.